Hayato Suzuki has some lofty goals.

 “I started to do wrestling in university,” he says, with his crowning achievement being a fifth place finish at the All-Japan College Championship.
 “I think destiny made me start wrestling.
 To take down an opponent is a thrill for me.”

-“I underestimated mixed martial arts at first,” he says, realizing the importance to build upon his wrestling base.
+“I underestimated martial arts at first,” he says, realizing the importance to build upon his wrestling base.
 “I then learned I had to incorporate different styles after my first match.”

 “I improved my techniques and speed, and learned how to finish in different ways effectively,” he explains.
 “I never set out to maintain a winning mindset.
 I just wanted to try my best to win every match.”

-The Japanese combatant accomplished that task.
-He racked up a professional record of 16-0-2, with six wins coming by submission and another five by TKO.
+For the next five years, he went unbeaten on the regional scene.
+He racked up 16 victories and two draws, with six wins coming by submission and another five by TKO.
 One of those TKO victories earned him the Grachan Flyweight Championship in April 2014, and he never let the belt leave his waist.

-“I injured my neck and shoulder,” he reveals.
-“I thought I would not be able to fight anymore”
+“I thought I would not be able to compete anymore,” he admits.

-“I really want to challenge at ONE.
-That made me revive,” he states.
-“I wanted to fight on the big stage.
+“I really wanted to challenge at ONE.
+That made me revive,” he continues.
+“I wanted to compete on the big stage.
 For me, the big stage is ONE, and ONE is the place where I could shine the most.”